mbirkenkamp/blog/content/posts/vue-focus-handling.md

 > 1235[Backspace]45

-the backspace key should go back to the last field, select the value and delete it, leading to 12345, which meant that is needed to implement a special handling of this key (and the uglier code that comes with these sort of implementation details).
+the backspace key should go back to the last field, select the value and delete it, leading to 12345, which meant that is needed

 ## Cursor handling